As you prepare for your final year on campus, ISS is here to help you navigate your options for life beyond Reed.

 Obtain Work Authorization in the United States

-Apply for Optional Practical Training (OPT), which allows you to have up to 12 months of post-graduation paid employment (deduct time spent in pre-graduation OPT) and an additional 24 months for those with majors in STEM fields.
-You can begin applying 90 days prior to your program end date, and the application must be received by USCIS no later than 60 days after your program end date and the processing of your application can take up to 90 days (sometimes longer).
+Optional Practical Training (OPT) allows students up to 12 months of post-graduation work authorization in the U.S. (deduct time spent in pre-graduation OPT) and an additional 24 months for those with majors in STEM fields.
+You may submit your OPT application up to 90 days prior to your program end date (graduation), and the application must be received by USCIS no later than 60 days after your program end date.
+It is good to note that the processing of your application may take up to 90 days (sometimes longer).
 The cost of the application is $410, plus photo and mailing costs.

 Detailed information about the OPT application process can be found in this document: What You Should Know About OPT.